Collection Development & Materials Selection

 The Library will, if requested, provide a written acknowledgement of the receipt of gifts, but not an itemized list.
 In accordance with income tax regulations the Library will leave the determination of a value of the donation to the donor.

 Withdrawal of materials is necessary to maintain a vital, useful, and up-to-date collection.
+Materials that no longer meet the stated objectives of the library will be systematically withdrawn according to accepted professional practices.
 The Library maintains an active policy of withdrawing outdated resources, those no longer of interest or in demand, duplicates, worn or damaged copies, and resources which no longer contribute to the total collection.
 As items become lost, the Library replaces them depending upon budget, need, and availability.

 Reconsideration of Library Materials